Home Healthcare FAQs, Information & Answers

 What trainings do your caregivers undergo?

 Licensed caregivers go through state-mandated trainings in order to receive their licenses.
 In addition, they are required to complete annual trainings in a variety of areas.
 Companion caregivers receive training in infection prevention and control as well as in general conduct.
 Individual caregivers are also trained on-site at each client location.
-On-going trainings regarding other caregiving-related topics are conducted at staff meetings and other caregiver in-services.
+On-going trainings regarding other caregiving-related topics are conducted at staff meetings and through caregiver in-service training sessions.

 May I meet my caregiver before our first day together?